English Terms Glossary Guide

 Use the glossary as a bridge

-The Scroll of Taiwu has years of Chinese-language knowledge, but English players arriving at 1.0 will search with official English terms, fan translations, pinyin, literal translations, and screenshots.
-A useful glossary needs to bridge those vocabularies instead of pretending one early translation is final.
+The Scroll of Taiwu has years of Chinese-language knowledge, but English players search with official English terms, fan translations, pinyin, literal translations, and screenshots.
+A useful glossary bridges those vocabularies so every source points to the same concept.

 Terms that matter first